Multidimensional quadrangle condition and cuboctahedra in latin hypercubes: Multidimensional quadrangle condition

-Al latin hypercube $Q$ has the maximum cuboctahedra if every $d$-dimensional subcube $S$ order $2$ spanned by a bundle $(\alpha^0, \alpha^1, \ldots, \alpha^d)$ and filled by symbols $q^0, q^1, \ldots, q^d$ coincides with a subcube $S'$ spanned by a bundle $(\beta^0, \beta^1, \ldots, \beta^d)$ and filled by the same symbols.
-By Theorem~\ref{uniqrestor}, this condition is equivalent to that every $2$-dimensional plane of $Q$ of direction $(i,j)$ is principally isotopic to a latin square $L^{i,j}$ which is isotopic to a Cayley table of some group. \end{proof}
+A latin hypercube $Q$ has the maximum number of cuboctahedra if every $d$-dimensional submatrix $S$ of order $2$ spanned by a bundle $(\alpha^0, \alpha^1, \ldots, \alpha^d)$ and filled by symbols $q^0, q^1, \ldots, q^d$ coincides with a submatrix $S'$ spanned by a bundle $(\beta^0, \beta^1, \ldots, \beta^d)$ and filled by the same symbols.
+By Theorem~\ref{uniqrestor}, this condition is equivalent to the fact that every $2$-dimensional plane of $Q$ of direction $(i,j)$ is principally isotopic to a latin square $L^{i,j}$ which is isotopic to a Cayley table of some group. \end{proof}

 We conclude this section with some comments on the obtained characterization of latin hypercubes with the maximum number of cuboctahedra.
 First, Theorem~\ref{quadmaxthm} implies that the Cayley tables of $d$-iterated groups $G$ are the most associative and have the maximal number of cuboctahedra because every $2$-dimensional plane of such a latin hypercube is principally isotopic to the group $G$.
-Section~\ref{enumersec}, we find examples of latin hypercubes with the maximal number of cuboctahedra that are not isotopic to iterated groups.
+In Section~\ref{enumersec}, we find examples of latin hypercubes with the maximal number of cuboctahedra that are not isotopic to iterated groups.

-Next, in~\cite[Corollary 2]{KrotPot.redquasi} it was proved that latin hypercubes of order $5$ and dimension $d \geq 4$ and latin hypercubes of order $7$ and dimension $d \geq 3$ in which every $2$-dimensional plane is isotopic to a group, corresponds to a reducible quasigroup.
+Next, in~\cite[Corollary 2]{KrotPot.redquasi} it was proved that latin hypercubes of order $5$ and dimension $d \geq 4$ and latin hypercubes of order $7$ and dimension $d \geq 3$ in which every $2$-dimensional plane is isotopic to a group correspond to reducible quasigroups.
 Taking into account the enumeration results for $3$-dimensional latin hypercubes of order $5$ (see Section~\ref{enumersec}), we deduce that every $d$-dimensional latin hypercube of order $5$ and $7$, $ d \geq 3$, containing the maximum number of cuboctahedra, is reducible.
 Meanwhile, there exists a $4$-dimensional latin hypercube of order $4$ (hypercube \#23 from the computational data for~\cite{KayWan.census}) with the maximum number of cuboctahedra that is not reducible.
 We conjecture that if $n$ is prime, then every $d$-dimensional latin hypercube of order $n$ with the maximum number of cuboctahedra is reducible.